eduvpn/documentation/FROM_2_TO_3.md

 ### Configuration

-This section will help you convert your 2.x configuration to 3.x configuration.
+This section will help you convert your 2.x configuration to a 3.x configuration.
 We'll use the 2.x configuration to selectively update the 3.x configuration in the right place as needed.
 It is HIGHLY RECOMMENDED that you update the freshly installed configuration file selectively based on the instructions below.

 In 3.x the _vpn-server-api_ component no longer exists, and thus the configuration that was previously spread out over _vpn-user-portal_ and